Roland Sound Canvas: Virtual Sound Canvas

 synthesis on Windows PCs.
 Many versions of Cakewalk's Sonar software came bundled with a copy of VSC, though from Sonar 4 onwards they ship with the improved TTS-1 softsynth, which Roland has sold previously through its Edirol subsidiary as the HyperCanvas.

-Microsoft GS Software Wavetable Synthesizer
+Microsoft GS Wavetable SW Synth

-The Microsoft GS Software Wavetable Synthesizer, included in instances of DirectX as an integral part of DirectMusic, and on every Windows computer since 1998, is an offshoot of the Roland Virtual Sound Canvas with the GS sound set, licensed by Microsoft in 1996.
+Microsoft GS Wavetable SW Synth, included in instances of DirectX as an integral part of DirectMusic, and on Microsoft Windows since Windows 98, incorporates sounds from the Sound Canvas series licensed by Microsoft from Roland in 1996.
 A four-megabyte file, titled "GM.DLS", contains the sample set in DLS format.
+Under Windows 9x, Microsoft GS Wavetable SW Synth is available only if WDM-capable sound driver is installed.

 Apple QuickTime Software Wavetable Synthesizer

 In 1997, Apple licensed the complete Roland Sound Canvas instrument set and GS Format extensions for improved playback of MIDI music files in QuickTime 3.0.
 This replaced the limited set of instrument sounds licensed from Roland in QuickTime 2.x.